Supplementary Educational Programs

 Open Education

 UCI DCE is also part of the Open Education Global, a non-profit, global, member-based network of open education institutions and organizations.
 UCI was the first University of California campus and West Coast University to become a member of the OER and is joined by well-renowned universities such as MIT and Tufts University.
-UC Irvine’s membership in the Open Education Consortium is consistent with its public and land-grant missions and its desire to play a significant role in contributing to the social welfare of the state, the nation and the world.
-Open Educational Resources (OER) showcase the University’s high quality education and makes courses and course materials free for everyone in the world.
+UCI's membership in the Open Education Consortium is consistent with its public and land-grant missions and its desire to play a significant role in contributing to the social welfare of the state, the nation and the world.
+Open Educational Resources (OER) showcase the University’s high-quality education and makes courses and course materials free for everyone in the world.
 Learn more about UCI Open Education initiative.

 ROTC